Pantheon quarter

 It celebrates the victory of the emperor against three ancient Germanic populations (Quadi, Marks and Sarmatians).

-The statue of the emperor was replaced with the one of St. Paul in 1585 AD.
+The statue of the emperor was replaced with the one of St. Paul in 1589 AD.

-In the square you find also Palazzo Chigi (right photo) , another wonderful 16th century palace, which is the seat of the Italian Prime Minister.
+In the square you find also Palazzo Chigi (right photo), another wonderful 16th century palace, which is the seat of the Italian Prime Minister.

 There also a few important churches in the area.
-The most notable one is probably the Church and the compound of St. Ivo alla Sapienza (top photo).
+The most notable is probably the Church and the compound of St. Ivo alla Sapienza (top photo).

 The entire building is ornated with the coat of arms of the Barberini family (three bees, symbolozing the operosity of the family), from which several popes originated.